The La Motte Heritage

 La Motte’s Historic Buildings

-La Motte boasts four provincial monuments (previously known as national) – the Manor House (c1751), Jonkershuis (c1752), Historic Cellar (c1782) and the Water Mill (erected between 1752 and 1793).
+La Motte boasts four provincial monuments (previously known as national) – the Manor House (c1758), Jonkershuis (c1752), Historic Cellar (c1782) and the Water Mill (dating between 1770-1782).
 All the structures have been fully restored following the purchase of La Motte by Dr. Anton Rupert in 1970.
-The Water Mill, used for the production of stone-ground flour, is the only working water mill of its kind in the Franschhoek Valley.

 Across the road a small, humble building, known as the Veepos (cattle post), dates back to the first half of the 18th century.
 The La Motte cemetery, reserved for burials of Franschhoek residents since the late 18th century, is a recently restored historic site on the estate.